dadi/cdn/docs/development.md

 Very daring.

-Fork, hack, possibly even add some tests, then send a pull request :)
+Fork, hack, add some tests, then send a pull request :)